New doctoral program quickly produces 1st grad

 Becoming the first member of her cohort to graduate made the accomplishment that much sweeter.

 The five women in the cohort, like Dainty's grandmother, are pioneers in the new program, setting the precedent for what's possible.
-Program Chair Dr. Mustafa Moyenda said Dainty’s achievement in such a short time is no small feat.

-Dainty’s completion of her degree was also an important milestone for the future of the CES program, Moyenda added.
+Dainty’s completion of her degree was also an important milestone for the future of the CES program.
 For the program to be an accreditation candidate alongside master's degrees in counseling and school counseling, it had to produce a graduate, or a learner six months away from graduating, at the time of applying.
 Otherwise, the wait would have been 24 months for the master's programs to receive accreditation before the application could be submitted.

 Dainty’s completion of her degree made the ability to apply together possible.